 What You Can Do

-Please don’t support the tropical-fish trade by purchasing fish.
-If you enjoy watching fish, consider downloading one of the many colorful and realistic fish computer screensavers available on the Web.
+Please don’t support the tropical fish trade by purchasing fish.
+If you enjoy watching fish, consider downloading one of the many colorful and realistic fish-themed computer screensavers available on the Web.
 Don’t support businesses or fairs that give fish away in contests or promotions.
 In the United Kingdom, it’s illegal to give fish as prizes or sell animals to children under the age of 16, and guardians must provide a “suitable environment” for all animals.
 A similar law is in effect in Reggio Emilia, Italy.

 - Make sure that the water temperature is appropriate for the species of fish living in the tank.
 A vast majority of aquarium species are tropical, and their normal recommended temperature range is approximately 75 to 84 degrees, and 78 degrees is usually considered the ideal temperature.
 Nontropical fish, such as goldfish, prefer temperatures of 68 degrees or less.
 Because of this, tropical and nontropical fish should not be kept in the same tank together.
-Check with a fish supply store for information that is specific to the type of fish that you are keeping.
+Check with a fish supply store for information that is specific to the type of fish that you’re keeping.
 Automatic aquarium heaters monitor the water temperature and turn the heater on and off as needed.
 Attaching a small thermometer to the tank will help you ensure that the heater is functioning properly.

 - Be aware of the environment outside the aquarium.
 Suddenly switching on a bright light in a dark room can startle fish, and vibrations from a television or a stereo can alarm and stress them.